ehowey/gatsby-theme-catalyst/sanity-templates/sanity-template-catalyst/README.md

-# SANITY Template Catalyst
+# Gatsby Theme Catalyst

-**WIP AND EXPERIMENTAL RIGHT NOW**

-Testing whether this is pushing to the other repo.

-This is a base theme for integrating SANITY.io with other Catalyst themes.
-It is intentionally unstyled and plain.
+This theme adds a data layer for SANITY.io on top of `gatsby-theme-catalyst-core` via component shadowing.
+This is used as a "core" theme for SANITY.io and is designed to be modified and shadowed itself in the final site.
+You can see an example of this theme stacked and further customized with [gatsby-theme-catalyst-bery](https://gatsby-starter-catalyst-bery.netlify.app/).

 ## Documentation